AsahiLiu/PointDetectron/README.md

 ## Introduction
 This repository is code release for our NeurIPS 2020 paper (arXiv report [here](https://arxiv.org/pdf/)). and 3DV 2020 paper (arXiv report [here](https://arxiv.org/pdf/))

-This repository built on the VoteNet, we empower VoteNet model with Group Contextual Encoding, Dilated Point Diffusion modules as well as the Dilated Point Convolution
+This repository built on the VoteNet, we empower VoteNet model with Group Contextual Encoding, Dense Point Diffusion modules as well as the Dilated Point Convolution.
 ## Citation